-The drains are unfortunately mounted in a way that debris will easily block the opening, especialy on the left side on the external heater unit piping, if fitted.
+The drains are unfortunately mounted in a way that debris will easily block the opening, especially on the left side with the external heater unit piping, if fitted.

 Start by locking the air suspension, lift the car and remove the front wheel.
 Dismantle the Torx screws that holds the rearmost part fibre wheel arch lining.
 The lining can then be bended forward to provide access to the drains.

 The drain pipe outlets are made of soft rubber, and it is easy to pull them out of their seating.
 Please be aware that a LOT of water can pour out of the opening once the drain is removed.
 We had 5-6 litres of water coming out on both sides.
 There's a similar drain outlet in the right side wheel arch.
 Check that the drain openings are OK by pouring some water through the latticed openings below the windscreen.